Ben Kerner: Ownership of the Hawks

-After the 1950-51 season, Kerner moved the Tri-Cities Blackhawks to Milwaukee, Wisconsin where they became the Milwaukee Hawks and moving from Wharton Field House to the larger Milwaukee Arena.
+After the 1950–51 season, Kerner moved the Tri-Cities Blackhawks to Milwaukee, Wisconsin, where they became the Milwaukee Hawks and moving from Wharton Field House to the larger Milwaukee Arena.
+Today, the arena is used by the UW-Milwaukee Panthers and has been renamed the UW–Milwaukee Panther Arena.
+The address is 400 West Kilbourn Avenue, Milwaukee.

-Kerner drafted Hall of Fame player Bob Pettit in the first round (number two) of the 1954 NBA Draft and Pettit became the cornerstone of the franchise.
+Kerner drafted Hall of Fame player Bob Pettit in the first round (number two) of the 1954 NBA draft and Pettit became the cornerstone of the franchise.
 Pettit, who averaged 26 points and 16 rebounds per game over his career, was voted the NBA Most Valuable Player in both 1956 and 1959.
 At 6 ft 9 in, Pettit was a ten–time First–Team All-NBA member and retired as the all-time leading NBA scorer.
 His 16.2 per-game rebound average is third in league history, behind Bill Russell and Wilt Chamberlain.

-In 1956, Kerner drafted Hall of Fame player Bill Russell as the second pick in the first round of the 1956 NBA Draft.
+In 1956, Kerner drafted Hall of Fame player Bill Russell as the second pick in the first round of the 1956 NBA draft.
 Kerner then traded Russell to the Boston Celtics for Cliff Hagan and former St. Louis University star Ed Macauley, both Hall of Fame players.
 Russell eventually replaced Auerbach as coach of the Celtics, winning two titles as player-coach.

 From 1953–54 to 1956–57, the Hawks were coached by Hall of Fame coach Red Holzman.
 Holzman was replaced in 1956–57 by Hall of Fame coach Alex Hannum.
 Holzman later won two NBA championships with the New York Knicks.
 Hannum led the Hawks to the NBA championship before being fired immediately after the championship season.

-In the 1960 NBA Draft, Kerner and the Hawks drafted Hall of Fame player and coach Lenny Wilkens as the sixth pick of the first round.
-After retiring as a player, Wilkens coached for 32 NBA seasons and won over 1,300 games.

-Hawks-Celtics rivalry

 Kerner had a number of ties to the Boston Celtics; he had employed Celtics coach Red Auerbach, drafted Bob Cousy and Bill Russell and obtained former Celtics Cliff Hagan and Ed Macauley.
 By the late 1950s, the teams had met three times in the NBA finals; Kerner's Hawks were built around four Hall of Fame players: Hagan, Macauley, Slater Martin and Bob Pettit.

 The 1957 NBA Finals went to seven games as the Hawks lost to the Celtics' Auerbach, Russell and Cousy.
 During the finals, Auerbach and Kerner confronted each other on the court in a dispute over the height of the basket and Auerbach punched Kerner.
 Although he was not ejected, Auerbach was later fined $300 for the incident.